Overhead Line Steady Current testing

 |

-| A pair of class 90 locos which formed the test train are pictured in the platform at Shenfield whilst conducting tests on the Great Eastern in the middle of a summer night in 1998 | |
+Looking in the opposite direction the pair of class 90 locos which formed the test train are pictured in the platform at Stockley Bridge.

-| Another summer night at Shenfield in 1998 with two Freightliner class 90's.
+A summer night at Shenfield in 1998 with two Freightliner class 90's.
 Note the extra headlights on the lamp brackets to assist with identification of aspects of the infrastructure via reflective markers at pre-determined locations on the OHLE masts | |

-| A mega train of
+A mega train of

 four class 90's and a class 67 was